-Every person is an individual with needs, desires, problems and personality.
-As human beings we are driven by either the things we want or the things we fear.
+Every person is an individual with needs, desires, problems, and personality.
+As human beings, we are driven by either the things we want or the things we fear.
 Leading with fear has proven to be futile.
 People who are scared don’t give their best and don’t come up with new and better ideas on how to do things.
-They just don’t want to get in to trouble.
+They just don’t want to get into trouble.

-Leading people towards what they want has proven to be best way in the short and long run.
+Leading people towards what they want has proven to be the best way in the short and long run.
 The secret is to find something they all want and can identify with.
 This is often the vision of the team or business.
-It is a possible outcome every team member can align to and wants to be part of.
+It is a possible outcome every team member can align with and wants to be part of.
 It provides the reason for the hard work done every day and provides the energy needed.

 This vision also answers the second important part of a successful team, the willingness to achieve it together.
 We are all on the same path, walking in the same direction towards the same goal.
 There is no reason to fight each other, but there is every reason to help each other.
 It is important to get the right people together.
 If you have one or more members who are not inspired by the same goal your team will struggle and you will waste a lot of time and effort.

 It isn’t easy to spot the right ones and I got it wrong so often, I stopped counting.
 But I am becoming better at it.